fennel-ai/client/docs/pages/api-reference/connectors/redshift.md

 </Expandable>

 <Expandable title="s3_access_role_arn" type="str">
-IAM role to be used by Redshift to access S3.
-Redshift uses S3 as middle-man while executing large queries.
+To handle potentially large volume of data, Fennel asks Redshift to dump query results in a temporary S3 bucket (since it's faster to go via S3).
+But this requires Redshift to be able to access that S3 bucket. `s3_access_role_arn` is the IAM role ARN that Redshift should use to access S3.

+This IAM role should be given full access to S3 and should also be assumable by your Redshift.

 Steps to set up IAM role:
 - Create an IAM role by following this [documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html#authorizing-redshift-service-creating-an-iam-role).
-Make sure to provide full access to S3 since we store temporary data in S3 and read from it
+- Provide full access to S3 this role
 - Associate IAM role with Redshift cluster by following this [documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/copy-unload-iam-role.html#copy-unload-iam-role-associating-with-clusters).

-Refer to a sample policy below.
+You can refer to a sample policy in the right side code snippets.
 </Expandable>

 <Expandable title="db_name" type="str">